-You may be inclined to teach about your product – after all, you want to sell it.
+You may be inclined to educate viewers about your product – after all, you want to sell it.
 But hold that initial thought and dig deeper.
 Effective webinars are way more about thought leadership than pushing product.

 Here are some tactics to get you thinking about content ideas:

-- If your company were asked to speak at an industry conference, what would you talk about?
+If your company was asked to speak at an industry conference, what would you talk about?

-- How-tos – this is similar to above, but more prescriptive.
-People love to learn how to do something, and the popularity of how-to videos keeps increasing. “’How-to’ searches on YouTube have increased 70% year-on-year (over 100 million hours of how-to content watched in 2015), according to Mediakix.
+How-tos – this is similar to above but more prescriptive.
+People love to learn how to do something, and the popularity of how-to videos keeps increasing.
+“How-to” searches on YouTube have increased by 70% year-on-year (over 100 million hours of how-to content watched in 2015), according to Mediakix.
 Will this format work for you?
 Maybe there is a process you use internally that would be really helpful for your audience.
 Use a webinar to break it down, step by step, and give people the same tools.
 (Keeping some of the trade secrets to yourself, of course.)

-- What do the people want?
+What do people want?
 Use your blog and social media to ask your audience what they want to learn next.
 It may spark some ideas